 If you are interested in a specific area, look at: High cost credit news & policy and Insolvency news & policy.

+UPDATE - in April 2022 the administrators said there was unlikely to be any money to pay any refunds to customers.
+See below.
 On 20 March 2020, BrightHouse went into administration.
 BrightHouse sold electrical appliances, furniture, computers and mobiles on hire purchase.
 Its customers made weekly payments, sometimes described as "rent-to-own".
-Coronavirus has meant that its 240 shops have had to shut and many customers are likely to be asking for payment holidays as their income has fallen and they can't manage … [Read more...]
+Some 172,000 people were buying an item from … [Read more...]

 - « Previous Page